essential-contributions/pint/docs/book/src/basics/custom_types/match.md

 value of the expression in the matching arm is the value that gets returned for the entire `match` expression.

-It is also possible to include `if` statements and `constraints` in the match arm code, but you must use curly brackets.
+It is also possible to include `constraints` in the match arm code, but you must use curly brackets.
 For example, the following code requires the Boolean variable `is_lucky_penny` to be `true` if the value `coin` is a `Coin::Penny`.

 ```pint
 {{#include ../../../../../examples/ch_3_5_3.pnt:coins_2}}